OxCheatcode/Oxcheatcode/README.md

 Welcome to my corner of the decentralized web.

-I'm a Solidity developer and blockchain builder focused on creating secure, scalable, and user-focused Web3 solutions.
+I'm a Smart contract developer and blockchain builder focused on creating secure, scalable, and user-focused Web3 solutions.
 Currently enrolled in the **Cyfrin Updraft Bootcamp**, I'm deepening my smart contract expertise while also exploring AI, trading automation, and the Sui blockchain.

 ---